Men's Mental Health: Breaking the Silence

 By promoting cultural sensitivity in mental health discussions, we ensure that all men can engage in dialogue around their mental health, irrespective of their background.

 Men often feel disconnected from mental health resources because they see little representation in discussions.
 Most mental health campaigns may not resonate with their experiences.
-In addition, poor communication with healthcare professionals, lack of “male-friendly” services, and limited mental health literacy also contribute to delays or avoidance in seeking help.
+Additionally, poor communication with healthcare professionals, lack of “male-friendly” services, and limited mental health literacy contribute to delays or avoidance in seeking help.

 Creating campaigns and resources that highlight male voices can foster inclusivity.
 When men see others like them discussing their mental health experiences, they may feel more empowered to engage.
-Upskilling helping professionals so that they are better equipped to understand, engage, and support men's mental health is important as well.
+Upskilling helping professionals to better understand, engage, and support men's mental health is also crucial.

 Moving Forward: What We Can Do